YodaEmbedding/YodaEmbedding.github.io/content/post/learned-image-compression.md

   src="assets/img/learned-compression/encoding-distribution.png"
   label="fig:intro/encoding-distribution"
-  caption="Visualization of an encoding distribution used for compressing a single element \\( \hat{y}\_i \\)."
+  caption="Visualization of an encoding distribution used for compressing a single element \\( \hat{y}\_i \\)." alt="Visualization of an encoding distribution used for compressing a single element y_hat_i.
+The height of the bin p_y_hat_i(y_hat_i) is highlighted since the rate is equal to the negative log of this bin."
 >}}
 {{< /figure >}}